Select your next move

 We currently support Wisconsin, Texas, Illinois, South Carolina, and Tennessee for state programs which provide iPads and our app at little or not cost.
 We are also an approved vendor for the Step Up For Students (SUFS) program in Florida, which allows families to purchase the TippyTalk app or Talkido using their state-provided funds.
 If you work from another state and register your interest through our form, you'll be notified if you region becomes active.

-Can the tools be used in both clinical and home settings?
+Can the tools be used in clinical, school and home settings?

-Yes, our products are specifically designed for flexible use across both therapy and home environments, allowing therapists to track client progress while supporting caregivers in everyday communication.
+Yes, our products are specifically designed for flexible use across therapy, school and home environments, allowing professionals to track progress while supporting caregivers in everyday communication.

 Absolutely.
-Once you begin to refer clients, their information is held in a secure system.
+Once you begin to refer individuals, their information is held in a secure system.
 Accessible Tech is compliant with all relevant privacy regulations.

 "All other AAC devices I have used are very daunting and can be extremely complicated.
 Tippy Talk is setup to be used with ease and that is very special for an AAC device."